 The submission of both P. barbatum complete plastomes sequences to GenBank will be done using a pipeline developed by dr. Vos (Naturalis, Leiden; pers. comm.).

+Fungi Detection

+The Internal Transcribed Spacer (ITS) region of the nuclear ribosomal repeat unit will be used as bait to fish out fungi reads from the raw Illumina readpool.
+Sequences from the genus Tulasnella and Rhyzotonia are available on UNITE database (http://unite.ut.ee), a database for molecular identification of fungi (Nilsson et al. 2011).
+ITS sequences from Tulasnella repens are available in GenBank as well.
+The sequences will be used as reference genomes in IOGA pipeline, and, if there are fungi reads, they are expected to be detected.
+Mycorrhizal endophytic association widely occur in orchidaceae, but its detection is this study is not expected: it occurs mostly in orchid roots, protocorms and plantlets.
+As only foliar material was sequenced from P. barbatum herbarium specimens, either foliar endophytical fungi or fungi contamination of the voucher specimens could be detected.
+After the obtainment of fungi reads, and after the assembly of those reads, the sequences will be submitted to BLAST search in UNITE database for its identification.

+Phylogenetic methods

-Whole cpDNA Orchidaceae alignment
+Whole cpDNA Orchidaceae Alignment: comparative genomic analysis

-Whole plastome sequences within Orchidaceae will be aligned with the of calculate similarity among them, methods described in Jheng et al (2012).
+Whole plastome sequences within Orchidaceae will be aligned with the aim of calculate similarity among them, methods described in Jheng et al (2012).
+Pairwise distance methods will also be used to detect promising markers.
+Complete plastomes of species in Arecales, Liliales and Zingiberales will be used as outgroups.

-The alignment of complete cpDNA that are available in Leiden (Table 3), comprising orchid cpDNA and related groups among Asparagales could also bring insights about the placement of Cypripedioideae and confirm results of previous works in family level.
-However, the little amount of terminals on the alignment may not represent Orchid phylogeny with precision.
+The alignment of complete cpDNA that are available in Leiden (Table 1), comprising orchid cpDNA and related groups among Asparagales could also bring insights about the placement of Cypripedioideae and confirm results of previous work at the family level.
+However, the low number of terminals on the alignment may not represent Orchid phylogeny with precision.
 Table 2 shows part of the available complete cpDNA in GenBank that could be incorporated on the alignment.
 The use of Mesquite for this approach is not enough for this approach.
 Erik Koenen (pers. comm.) have been using the programming language python to whole chloroplast sequences from a big amount of terminals.
 Therefore, instead of using mesquite, I will use Linux commands for this alignment next to Geneious.

 Table 1: Complete chloroplast sequences available in Leiden